inducer/pyopencl/doc/source/runtime.rst

           .. note::

-              Note that Python's own :class:`int`
+              Note that Python's own :class:`int` or :class:`float` objects will not work out of the box.
+See :meth:`Kernel.set_scalar_arg_dtypes` for a way to make
-              or :class:`float` objects will not work as-is, but :mod:`struct` can be used to convert them to binary data in a :class:`str`, which will work.
+              them work.
+Alternatively, the standard library module :mod:`struct` can be used to convert Python's native number types to binary data in a :class:`str`.

         * An instance of :class:`MemoryObject`. (e.g. :class:`Buffer`,
           :class:`Image`, etc.)